 The role of Prince Hall Freemasonry in American life during the nineteenth century is at the forefront of current American academic scholarship and Masonic studies.
-Professor John Kyle Day’s Paper on Prince Hall Freemasonry in Arkansas during the American Civil War and Reconstruction Era, printed in Quatuor Coronati’s collection Freemasonry on the Frontier (2021), is an illuminating example of this topic and can be read here: From Centre to Circumference, From Base to Cope.
+Professor John Kyle Day’s Paper on Prince Hall Freemasonry in Arkansas during the American Civil War and Reconstruction Era, printed in Quatuor Coronati’s collection Freemasonry on the Frontier (2021), is an illuminating example of the topic and can be read here: From Centre to Circumference, From Base to Cope.

-Within the states of the former Confederacy and along the western frontier, Prince Hall Freemasonry was arguably the single most important civic institution for the freed men and their families, ranking alongside family and religious life.
+Within the states of the former Confederacy and along the western frontier, Prince Hall Freemasonry was arguably the single most important civic institution for freed men and their families, ranking alongside family and religious life.
 As archetypes, Arkansas’ Prince Hall Brethren stood at the vanguard of the construction of black civil society, creating autonomous, free, and independent communities, securing the political, economic, and legal rights gained in the aftermath of the collapse of American chattel slavery.

 As with Prince Hall Freemasonry elsewhere on the antebellum frontier including Ohio and Indiana, the places where Prince Hall Lodges were established in Arkansas were commercial river ports with significant free black communities.
 Towns such as Helena, Little Rock, and Pine Bluff, served as metropoles for Prince Hall Freemasonry and are examples of its success and that of the black community in Arkansas.